-How to get a seamless foundation match using skin tone charts, shopping tips, and morePosted on January 16, 2020 Written by: 100% PURE ®
+How to get a seamless foundation match using a skin undertones chartPosted on April 8, 2022 Written by: 100% PURE ®

 Remember how tricky it was to find your perfect shade of foundation?
-Did you take a brave plunge in the beauty section of your local drugstore, or did you seek expertise by getting professionally matched?
+If you couldn’t find a skin undertones chart, did you take a brave plunge in the beauty section of your local drugstore, or did you seek expertise by getting professionally matched?

 There’s nothing more satisfying than a perfectly matched foundation – not only does it boost our confidence, it’s an essential part of wearing complexion products.
 A matching foundation that flatters our skin type, coverage preference, and suits our lifestyle can be like spotting a rainbow – a rare, beautiful sight.

 We’ve said it before and we’ll say it again – skin is complicated, and a foundation that’s worked for you for years might all of a sudden look less than lovely.
 Perhaps you just got back from a divine tropical vacation with tanner skin, or your foundation is simply looking a bit lackluster lately.
-It might be time to switch up your foundation shade!
+It might be time to check out a skin undertones chart and switch up your foundation shade!

 Read ahead for some easy ways to determine your skin tone, and perfect the match of your complexion products!

-Undertones are often categorized as warm, cool, and neutral or olive.
+Undertones in a skin undertones chart are often categorized as warm, cool, and neutral or olive.
 For example, undertones can give your skin a subtle pink or yellow glow, or a mix of both if you have a neutral skin tone.
 In many ways, we actually think the undertone is even more important than our overall skin tone.

 So why is an undertone more important than your overall tone?
 Well, a foundation that’s a bit too light can be deepened with a great bronzer.
 A concealer that’s a single shade too dark might be brightened up by your under eye setting powder.
 But we’ve found that most often when a complexion product looks off, it’s because the undertone doesn’t quite match.